salvacarrion/cubik/README.md

 # Cubik

-A C++ n-dimensional tensor library with built-in transparency for CPU and GPU.
+A C++ tensor library with built-in transparency for CPU and GPU.

-Cubik uses [NumPy](https://numpy.org/) as a reference library to define its own methods but relying on highly-optimized libraries such as:
+Cubik is inspired by [NumPy](https://numpy.org/) when it comes to naming convention, but we rely on highly-optimized libraries such as:

 - [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)
 - [Intel MKL](https://software.intel.com/en-us/mkl)